Welcome to Barn Owl Class!

 Please have a look at our latest curriculum map at the bottom of this page, for details of this term's learning.

-In Barn Owl Class, Miss Nelson will carry out a 'Gap and Strength Analysis' at the end of each term.
+In Barn Owl Class, Miss Gerrard will carry out a 'Gap and Strength Analysis' at the end of each term.
 This is where we will look at the strengths of each child and examine where their specific gaps are.
 These assessments, along with the child's interests, will help to inform the planning for the following term.

 Trips and Enrichment